chinapandaman/PyPDFForm/docs/api_reference.md

 ### **fill**(*data, font_size=12, text_x_offset=0, text_y_offset=0, text_wrap_length=100, editable=False*)

 The fill method takes a python dictionary object `data` and fill the PDF form template with it.
-The key of the object should match the annotation names of the PDF form.
+The key of the object should match the annotated names of elements on the PDF form.
-The value of the object will be printed on the corresponding annotation field if it's a `string`.
+The value of the object will be printed on the corresponding element if it's a `string`.
 If the value is a `boolean` the corresponding checkboxes will be checked on the PDF form.

 #### Parameters: